bytexd23-alt/Mercari-image-downloader/README.md

 ### mercari.py
 use IDLE or your favorite Python IDE to run mercari.py and change "item_id" in the code to the ID of the Mercari item images you want to download.

+## Warning
-### Warning: Use of this script may violate the terms of service of Mercari.
+Use of this script may violate the terms of service of Mercari.
 Use at your own risk.
 Enjoy!